Tony Gilbert: Auburn

 In 2012, Gilbert joined Auburn University as a defensive graduate assistant and assistant linebackers coach.

 Georgia Military College

 In 2013, Gilbert was hired by Georgia Military College as their Assistant defensive backs & linebackers coach.

 John Milledge Academy

 In 2014, Gilbert joined John Milledge Academy as their defensive coordinator and linebackers coach.

 North Carolina

 In 2015, Gilbert joined the University of North Carolina at Chapel Hill as a defensive quality control specialist & assistant linebackers coach.

 UCF

 In 2018, Gilbert was hired as a defensive quality control coach at the University of Central Florida (UCF).
+In 2018, UCF won the The American conference championship against Memphis.
+UCF went on to compete in the New Year's Six Fiesta Bowl, ranked No. 8 nationally, facing the No. 6 LSU Tigers.

 Jacksonville Jaguars

 On June 12, 2020, Gilbert was hired by the Jacksonville Jaguars as their assistant linebackers coach under head coach Doug Marrone.

 On February 11, 2021, Gilbert was retained by the Jaguars under head coach Urban Meyer.

 On February 17, 2022, Gilbert was retained under new head coach Doug Pederson.